 - Distracted drivers - Even though texting while driving is illegal nationwide for all commercial truck drivers, many still do so.
 Others eat while driving, operate a GPS, watch videos or engage in other activities that take their attention away from the road in front of them.

 - Poorly maintained trucks - Trucking companies have a legal obligation to properly maintain their fleet of trucks.
 This includes routine maintenance and making sure the truck's tires have enough tread to safely operate.
 When trucking companies fail to do so, accidents can occur.

 - Defective brakes - Poorly maintained brakes often result in serious truck accidents.
 That's because the truck cannot stop safely to avoid an accident, especially if a truck driver is driving on a highway.
-At 65 mph, most tractor trailers need 525 feet to fully stop, and that's with good If the brakes aren't working well, a serious rear-end collision may occur.
+At 65 mph, most tractor-trailers need 525 feet to fully stop, and that's with good brakes.
+If the brakes aren't working well, a serious rear-end collision may occur.